1.5 Kg Converted To Pounds

 Q: Is the conversion factor of 2.20462 exact?

 A: No, it's an approximation.
 The exact conversion factor depends on the specific definitions of the kilogram and pound, which have slight variations throughout history.
-However, 2.20462 is sufficiently accurate for most practical purposes.
+Still, 2.20462 is sufficiently accurate for most practical purposes.

 Q: How can I convert pounds to kilograms?